-Just last year, I was asking myself that same question and decided to take a leap of faith.
-Nine months ago, I quit my cushy, secure job as a corporate lawyer and set off on a full-time travel adventure.
+Last year, I asked myself that same question and decided to take a leap of faith.
+Nine months ago, I quit my cushy, secure job as a corporate lawyer and began a full-time travel adventure.

-This article outlines 5 steps you can take, no matter what your situation, to make the JUMP to becoming a full-time traveler.
+This article outlines five steps you can take, no matter what your situation, to make the JUMP to becoming a full-time traveler.

 Step 1: Stop Making Excuses

-I know, I know…you’re saying to yourself, “But Kevin, I can’t just leave and go travel full time, I have ‘this’ and ‘that’ preventing me from making the jump.”
+I know, I know.
+You’re saying, “But Kevin, I can’t just leave and go travel full time; I have ‘this’ and ‘that’ preventing me from making the jump.”
 Stop coming up with reasons why you can’t travel full time.

 Step 2: Come Up With A Plan

-Next, and probably the most important step, come up with a plan.
+Next, and probably the most important step, develop a plan.
 Famed motivational speaker Zig Ziglar said, “You can’t hit a target you cannot see, and you cannot see a target you do not have.”

-When creating your plan, you should consider aspects that are specific to your desires and life.
+When creating your plan, you should consider aspects specific to your desires and life.
 Some things might be: What countries do you want to visit?
 What will it cost to live there?
 If you don’t like to fly, what other ways can you travel the globe?
-Have kids?, can you homeschool them?
+If you have kids, can you homeschool them?
 If you have pets, where can you travel with them?

-You need to be really detailed with your plan and make it specific to your situation.
-Good news though: The next three steps can be applied to almost every situation and you should make them a part of your plan.
+It would be best if you were detailed with your plan and made it specific to your situation.
+Good news, though: The next three steps can be applied to almost every situation, and you should make them a part of your plan.

 Step 3: Eliminate Debt